 COLDPREV – A Randomized, Double-Blind, Placebo-Controlled Pilot Clinical Study on ColdZyme® Mouth Spray against Rhinovirus-Induced Common Cold.OJRD, 2017, 7, 125–135

 COLDPREV is a double-blind, placebo-controlled study of healthy volunteers who were inoculated (infected) with a cold virus.
-The results show a reduction of viral load (by over 99%), as well as a reduction in the number of days with common cold symptoms by over half (54%).
-Both results are statistically significant compared with placebo.
+The results from explorative analyses show a reduction of viral load, as well as a reduction in the number of days with common cold symptoms in those study subjects with common cold symptoms.
+Both results from the explorative analyses are statistically significant compared with placebo.

 ColdZyme forms a protective barrier in the throat that deactivates five major common cold viruses, Swedish Otolaryngology Congress, Apr 2018

 In 2018 the results of an in vitro study were announced showing that ColdZyme® has the ability to deactivate human coronavirus, one of the most common cold virus families.
 Along with the in vitro results from a study published in the fall of 2017, ColdZyme has been shown to be able to deactivate the majority of the viruses known to cause colds.

 A medical device forming a protective barrier that deactivates four major common cold viruses.
 Virology Research Reviews, Issue 5, 2017

 An in vitro study was carried out in 2017 by an independent accredited and certified laboratory.
 The study shows that ColdZyme is able to deactivate the majority of the most common viruses (rhinovirus, influenza virus, respiratory syncytial virus and adenovirus) that cause colds in humans.
 The in vitro study was based on standardized and validated methods developed to resemble the in vivo environment in the mouth and throat, where the virus attaches, invades the cells and causes the cold.